Skip to main content

 • Dependent

-5. If your selection is Non-Dependent, you will also receive the following question regarding whether the payments relate to the current financial year or not.
-This will appear with a different ATO STP Payment Summary Code.
-N if Yes is selected, and B if No is selected.
+5. If your selection is Non-Dependent, you will also receive a question regarding whether the payments relate to the current financial year or not.
+This will control the ATO STP Payment Summary Code.
+If Yes is selected, it will be N, and B if No is selected.

 7. As any payments for unused leave shouldn't be reported via STP, change the hours and values for Annual and Long Service Leave to zero.